noghead/scheduler/readme.md

 *This runs on windows as well.
 Use gradlew.bat in step 3 to run.

 #### Quick Demo.
 Once the application is running.
-You can see the schedule's swagger page at http://localhost:8080/swagger-ui.html
+You can see the scheduleJobPayload's swagger page at http://localhost:8080/swagger-ui.html

-Use this JSON payload in swagger (or postman) to POST to http://localhost:8080/scheduler/schedule
+Use this JSON payload in swagger (or postman) to POST to http://localhost:8080/scheduler/scheduleJobPayload
 ```json
 {
   "startTimeEpochMillis": 0,